adeyemi-ogidi/AWS-How-to-Guide/Documents/Jumpbox/Jumpbox.md

       - Allow HTTP/HTTPs from any source

-      - Optionally allow SSH from any source
+      - Allow SSH from any source

   - SG\_Private: Security Group for the NAT instance, Inbound Rule:

       - Allow HTTP/HTTPs only from SG\_NAT

-      - Allow SSH only from the bridge-machine, in our case it was the NAT and so SSH can be accepted by applications having SG\_NAT
+      - Allow SSH only from the bridge-machine, in our case it was the NAT having SG\_NAT

 ## Target